Girls on Top (British TV series)

-Girls on Top is a British sitcom, broadcast on ITV in 1985 and 1986, and made by Allan McKeown's Witzend Productions for the ITV contractor Central Independent Television.
+Girls on Top is a British sitcom, broadcast on ITV in 1985 and 1986, and made by Allan McKeown's WitzEnd Productions for the ITV contractor Central Independent Television.
 It starred Dawn French, Jennifer Saunders, Ruby Wax and Tracey Ullman with Joan Greenwood.
-It was written by French, Saunders, and Wax, with additional material for two episodes written by Ullman.
+It was written by French, Saunders, and Wax, with additional material for two episodes ("Four-Play", "Ident: Candy Time"), written by Ullman.

-The show focused on four female flatmates and their landlady.
+The show focused on four female child-like flatmates and their landlady.
 It was a female version of The Young Ones, two series of which were made in 1982 and 1984.
-French and Saunders had both appeared in The Young Ones and, like most of its stars, were members of The Comic Strip.
+French and Saunders had both previously guest starred in The Young Ones twice and like most of its stars, they were members of The Comic Strip.

 Synopsis

+The premise of Girls on Top is that a feminist journalist (French), who writes for Spare Cheek, is forced to share her Kensington apartment with three non-feminist women in order to pay her rent to a wealthy romantic novelist (Joan Greenwood) who lives in the flat below.

-The first episode had a woman in her early 20s named Amanda struggling to find a flat and managing to procure one (that she cannot afford) from Lady Carlton.
+The first episode had a woman in her early 20s named Amanda struggling to find a flat, against Shelley, and managing to procure one (that she cannot afford) from Lady Carlton, in London SW3.
 The previous resident, Candice, convinces Amanda to let her stay temporarily as she has nowhere else to go.
-Then, Jennifer, Amanda's childhood friend, arrives unexpectedly.
-Eventually, Amanda allows the obnoxious Shelley to move in, splitting the rent with her, as she is the only one who can afford it, thanks to her wealthy family.
+Then, Jennifer, Amanda's childhood Brownies friend, arrives unexpectedly.
+Eventually, Amanda allows the obnoxious American Shelley to move in, splitting the rent with her, as she is the only one who can afford it, thanks to her wealthy family.

 Episodes often centred on Shelley ordering the others around because they relied on her to get the rent paid; early episodes often incorporated Candice's latest invented illness, or any other reason to not pay the rent.